THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 March has been a brilliant month for us.
 We met and exceeded our income goals by a fair bit.
 If we were happy in February, then we are ecstatic this month!
 Read the full details below.

 We spent all of March based in Penang.
 We just love it here.
-You can read a full report of a regular week in our lives here.
 Of course, I wasn’t just in Penang.
 I didn’t become a digital nomad because I like staying put!

 I continue to focus on this site to grow its income.
 I have been continuing to increase affiliate income, rebranding to focus on travel planning and working on growing my email subscribers.
 So far, so good!
 I have seen some great increases on my affiliate income which is exactly what I want.
 The more passive, the better!

 My increase in hotel commissions was perhaps my biggest achievement on this site this month.
 I tripled my average daily rate at the beginning of the month compared to the end and there is still lots of room to grow and improve.